Guide written by:

 - Natural rattan or poly rattan (a synthetic rattan also known also as woven resin) can add a natural touch to the headboard and come in many shapes.

-- Leather or imitation leather (the less expensive option) headboards are elegant and cosy.
+- Leather or imitation leather (the less expensive option) headboards are elegant, cosy and offer a touch of luxury.
 Keep in mind, however, that genuine leather headboards must be cared for on a regular basis.

 Choosing your bed legs: the essentials